 SmartHeart: Next-generation cardiovascular healthcare via integrated image acquisition, reconstruction, analysis and learning

-SmartHeart announces new workshop on “AI in Cardiac Imaging”
+SmartHeart announces free one-day conference on “AI in Cardiac Imaging”

-The SmartHeart programme grant and the NIHR Cardiovascular MedTech Co-operative are jointly organising a one-day workshop to bring together international leaders and researchers in machine learning, computational imaging, cardiac imaging and cardiology.
+The SmartHeart programme grant is organising a one-day workshop to bring together international leaders and researchers in machine learning, computational imaging, cardiac imaging and cardiology.
 This “AI in Cardiac Imaging” workshop will feature high-profile invited speakers, posters and demonstrations from industry, academia, and clinical settings to give an overview of the clinical challenges, disseminate the latest advances in cardiac imaging and AI, and how these can be combined to create a personalised diagnostic tool for cardiovascular diseases.

 We are now accepting registrations for our “AI in Cardiac Imaging” workshop on 16 January 2019.